ConnorChristensen/ExtensionScripts/README.md

 ### Installing

+1. Have a computer running macOS
+1. `./install.sh`
+1. Verify `npm` was installed correctly
+1. `npm install --global npm-check-updates changelog git-file-history tldr`

+The install script will

+1. Install homebrew if your computer does not already have it
+1. Install helpful applications and CLI tools using homebrew
-Start out by running the install script, which will set up your zsh config.
+1. Set up your zsh config
-From the terminal run `./install.sh` in this directory.

 ### Interface